 Hang out with nicer people.

 Who you hang out with can make a huge difference in your mood and encourage you to prioritize what matters most when you’re struggling.
-Spend time with people who can empathize with your experience and who encourage you to take care of yourself, and not people who dismiss you or judge you.
+Spend time with friends who can empathize with your experience and who encourage you to take care of yourself, and not people who dismiss you or judge you.

 Say nice things to yourself.

+Be nice to you!
 Instead of saying “Menopause has made me into a monster!" or "I'll never feel normal again," consider rephrasing it as “This hormonal roller coaster isn’t going to last forever — I will get through it.”
 Taking the power back can lower the emotional temperature and help you cope with daily stressors as they come.

 Drink less alcohol.